Planting a swim pond - the key to success is the balance between the plants and the water.

 - Mix a range of green upright plants of varying heights & textures with flowering plants across different seasons

-- Non-Natives increase the range of colour and flower type and extend the season of interest so are vital.
+- Non-Natives increase the range of colour and flower type and extend the season of interest so are vital for season long filtration.

 - They also lengthen the period of active nutrient usage in the planted regeneration zone.